NXData Data Class

 Overview

-In order to store simulation results we provide them in the .hdf5
+In order to store simulation results we provide them in the .hdf5 format.
+Which a versatile and efficient way to

 organize and store data and metadata.
 To improve data visualition, we whent further and provided initial support to the